Economic participation

 • Full employment outcome claims are those where the participant is working hours at or above their work capacity on average.

 • Data for this measure are available only for the period from 1 July 2019 onwards.
-This is because a full 52-week employment outcome could only be claimed 52 weeks after the participant had begun placement with a DES provider contract established from 1 July 2018 under the DES Grant Agreement.
+This is because a full 52-week employment outcome could only be claimed 52 weeks after the participant had begun placement with a DES provider contract under the DES Grant Agreement, which was established from 1 July 2018.

-• The baseline year 2020–21 for this measure is potentially problematic due to the likely impact of COVID-19 on 2019–20 and 2020–21 results, and the lack of data available for time series analysis over a longer period in the pre-COVID-19 period.
-The adverse impact of COVID-19 on 2020–21 results means that comparisons of changes over time should also take into account pre-baseline (2019–20) results.
+• The baseline year 2020–21 for this measure is potentially problematic due to the likely impact of COVID-19 on 2020–21 results, and the lack of data available for time series analysis over a longer period in the pre-COVID-19 period.
+The adverse impact of COVID-19 on 2020–21 results means that comparisons of changes over time should also take into account pre-baseline results, with 2019–20 offering the best available indication of the number of valid claims pre-Covid-19.

-• There are limitations on the measure as an absolute number, as it does not provide any insight into how many people did not achieve 12 months of full employment.
+• The data do not provide any insight into how many people did not achieve 12 months of full employment.

-• DES data are not directly comparable with the jobactive data presented below, as they measure different outcomes.
+• DES data are not comparable with the other employment services data presented below, as they are from different sources, cover different populations, and measure different outcomes.

 Progress status (preliminary): Progress